vaishnavipujari3710/Bella-Vista-Project/README.md

 │── images/
 │── README.md

-⚙️ How to Run
+## ⚙️ How to Run

-1.Download or clone the repository
+1. Download or clone the repository
-2.Open the project folder
+2. Open the project folder
-3.Open index.html in any browser
+3. Open index.html in any browser

 🌐 Live Demo